filipsnastins/tomodachi-testcontainers/docs/recipes/ports-and-adapters.md

-# Isolating and Testing Infrastructure Components with Ports & Adapters Pattern
+# Decoupling Infrastructure Components with Ports & Adapters Pattern

+TODO when it's appropriate to test the implementation